 the determination and the willpower of the people in Flint to say to G.M. “enough is enough”.

-away with this, what’s going to stop all of the other companies from saying the same thing and undermining further the
+gets away with this, what’s going to stop all of the other companies from saying the same thing and undermining further

-money needed to make a community a nice place to live; that has firefighter services that are adequate, police services that
+the money needed to make a community a nice place to live; that has firefighter services that are adequate, police services

-are adequate, school services that are adequate.
-What’s at stake here is the quality of life in the community and there
+that are adequate, school services that are adequate.
+What’s at stake here is the quality of life in the community

-is an old principle of American fairness that the double standard where the rich pay less and the poor pay more is not going
+and there is an old principle of American fairness that the double standard where the rich pay less and the poor pay more

-of the most intelligent, farsighted autoworkers I’ve ever met and he has become an expert on the questions of automation
+is one of the most intelligent, farsighted autoworkers I’ve ever met and he has become an expert on the questions of

 Wright- Mr. Nader, I’ve called Mike Westfall on another line and I want to get you two together.